About Satisfactory Academic Progress (SAP)

 These courses have a course number starting with zero such as COM010.
 A student can receive financial aid for a maximum of 30 attempted developmental credits.
-Courses that are considered ESL do not count towards your degree and are excluded from the maximum credit review.
+Developmental ESL courses do not count towards your degree and are excluded from the maximum credit review.
 These courses are still counted in the completion rate and CGPA.

-These are courses offered by the Corporate and Community Education Division.
-Non-Credit courses are not eligible for financial aid and do not satisfy the requirement of eligible academic program.
+These are courses offered by the Corporate and Professional Education Division.
+Non-Credit courses are not eligible for financial aid and do not satisfy the requirement of an eligible academic program.
 And they are not considered in the calculation for SAP.

 Making Satisfactory Progress - This means you are meeting the criteria listed above and there is no further action.

 Financial Aid Warning - This means you are not meeting the criteria above, but last semester you were making SAP.
 You may continue to receive financial aid while on warning.
 You will want to successfully complete your courses for the semester and earn at least a C or better.
-Withdrawing from a course will impact aid for the future.
+Withdrawing with a W grade from a course will impact aid for the future.

 Financial Aid Denial - This means you had your warning semester and did not meet the criteria above after the grades were finalized.
-You either do not have a CGPA of 2.0 and/or a completion rate of 67%.
-You may be eligible to submit a one-time appeal to regain financial aid eligibility for the semester.
+You either do not have a Cumulative GPA of 2.0 and/or a completion rate of at least 67%.
+You may be eligible to submit a financial aid appeal to regain financial aid eligibility for the semester.

-Reached Maximum Credits - This means you are close to or at 150% of the total credits to complete a program.
-You may be eligible to submit a one-time appeal to regain financial aid eligibility for the semester.
+Maximum Credits - This means you are close to or reached 150% of the total credits to complete a program.
+You may be eligible to submit a financial appeal to regain financial aid eligibility for the semester.
 For your reference, here is a list of estimated Maximum Credits by Program.

 Approved Probation Semester - This means your appeal has been approved for the semester.
-You must maintain a C or better in all courses for the semester and not withdraw, fail or receive an IP grade.
-These requirements are detailed on the Financial Appeal Form.
+You must complete all the courses you attempt for the semester and not withdraw (W grades), fail (F grades) or receive an IP grade (incomplete grades).
+These requirements are detailed on the Financial Aid Appeal Form.